nitad-18/nitad-poll-backend/README.md

 - open the `user.controller.ts` and complete all endpoint
 - open the `user.module.ts` and import the typeorm module for user entity

-You can test this tasks by run the command `yarn test:user`
+You can test this tasks by run the command `yarn test:user` (after finish task 5)

 ## Task 3 Complete the Poll Entity
 After we create an user entity next we will create a poll entity to store the question and poll's status